Blosc/c-blosc2/plugins/filters/ndcell/README.md

                                               | 20 21 28 29 | 22 23 30 31 |
                                               -----------------------------

 Advantages and disadvantages
 ------------------------------

-The particularity of *NDCELL* is that this filter considers datasets multidimensionality and takes advantage of it instead of processing all data as serial.
+The advantage of *NDCELL* is that it makes codecs finding duplicacies in multidimensional datasets.

-The main disadvantage of *NDCELL* is that only a few codecs are benefited by it and only for multidimensional datasets.
+The main disadvantage of *NDCELL* is that it only works for multidimensional datasets, and not all codecs can leverage it (only the fastest ones).